EncodeDotHost/edh-shop-categories/readme.txt

 1. Download the plugin from WordPress or Github
 2. Navigate to the 'Add New' in the plugins dashboard
 3. Navigate to the 'Upload' area
-4. Select `edh-woo-categories.zip` from your computer
+4. Select `edh-shop-categories.zip` from your computer
 5. Click 'Install Now'
 6. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `edh-woo-categories.zip`
+1. Download `edh-shop-categories.zip`
 2. Extract the `plugin-name` directory to your computer
 3. Upload the `plugin-name` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard